rust-lang/wg-async/src/design_docs/async_stack_traces.md

 There are several ways to do this, with varying levels of implementation effort and cost.

+As to what this would look like for library authors, ideally we would have something like a `#[backtrace_transparent]` attribute that is applied to a function and indicates that the function should be hidden from backtraces by default.

+There are several ways we could do the underlying implementation, which are discussed below.

 The conceptually simplest is to allow multiple `__rust_begin_short_backtrace`/`__rust_end_short_backtrace` pairs.
 Implementing this could be done almost entirely with changes to [`_print_fmt`].
 This approach has some serious drawbacks.